ChemaGit/hive-impala-data-analyst/README.md

 - In this repository I want to share and describe all aspects to achieve the CCA159 Data Analyst Cloudera certification.

+- Technical details about the technologies involved and a lot of exercises.

 - I hope this repository will be helpful for everyone who wants to achive the CCA159 Data Analyst Cloudera certification.